About adrenaline

 Make sure your device is in date

 The manufacturers also have an expiry alert service.
-If you register your devices and the expiry date, they will send you a reminder when it is due to expire.
+If you register your devices and the expiry date, they will send you a reminder when it is due to expire:

 title_img

-How to use your adrenaline auto-injectors
+How to use your adrenaline devices

-Adrenaline auto-injectors are designed to be used by yourself or by someone helping you.
+Adrenaline devices are designed to be used by yourself or by someone helping you.
 They are made to be easy-to-use by anyone without needing medical training, but it is still important to learn how to use them and practice often so you know what to do in an emergency.

-Ask your healthcare professional to show you how to use your specific brand of AAI.
+Ask your healthcare professional to show you how to use your specific brand of adrenaline.
 Plus find help and training videos on the manufacturer’s website and get a free trainer device to practise with.

-Everyone who might need to give you or your child adrenaline in an emergency should also learn how to use your AAIs.
+Everyone who might need to give you or your child adrenaline in an emergency should also learn how to use your device.
 This may include family members and colleagues, or school and nursery staff if the adrenaline is for a child.

 When should you give adrenaline?